Are Tree Injection Treatments Better Than Spray Methods?

 Microinjections For Trees

-Microinjections are sometimes administered higher up the tree, so the chemicals can work their way down through the root system.
+Administering microinjections higher up the tree allows the chemicals to work their way down through the root system.

 With no drilling required, the Wedgle Direct-Inject System: